iterative/dvc.org/static/docs/understanding-dvc/related-technologies.md

      - The DAG is defined by DVC files with filenames `Dvcfile` or `<filename>.dvc`.

-     - One DVC file defines one node in the DAG.
+     - One DVC-file defines one node in the DAG.
 All DVC files in a repository make up a single pipeline (think a single Makefile).
 All DVC files (and corresponding pipeline commands) are implicitly combined through their inputs and outputs, to simplify conflict resolving during merges.

-     - DVC provides a simple command `dvc run CMD` to generate a DVC file automatically based on the provided command, dependencies, and outputs.
+     - DVC provides a simple command `dvc run CMD` to generate a DVC-file automatically based on the provided command, dependencies, and outputs.

    - File tracking: